sds-edu/SDS-CD-GH-AWS-Guide/README.md

 - The "Get Node.js version" step fetches the application version from `package.json` and saves it as the GitHub environment variable `VERSION`.
 The **`version_label`** is then set to the value of `VERSION`, eliminating the need for manual version updates in the workflow file.

-### :book: **Exercise: Observe CD with GitHub Actions**
+### 📖 **Observe CD with GitHub Actions**

 Make some minor changes to your address book app, then commit and push the changes to the `master` branch.
 Check whether your changes have been automatically deployed to AWS Elastic Beanstalk.
 Don’t forget to update the version number in `package.json` (e.g., `1.0.1`).

 <br>

-:tada:Congratulations on successfully following this CD with GitHub Actions and AWS guide! **Don’t forget to terminate the AWS Elastic Beanstalk environment to avoid unnecessary charges.**:blush:
+🎉Congratulations on successfully following this CD with GitHub Actions and AWS guide! **Don’t forget to terminate the AWS Elastic Beanstalk environment to avoid unnecessary charges.**😊

 ## References
+The following resources were used in the creation of this guide:

 GitHub Docs - Building and testing Node.js: https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-nodejs